eugene-eeo/mailthon/CONTRIBUTING.rst

 Feedback / Support Questions
 ----------------------------

-- Use the Github Issues system.
+- Use the Github Issues system or send me an email if the feedback is more personal.

 Reporting Issues
 ----------------